Is your team ready for a MAM? A media asset management maturity guide

 Dark data — if properly harnessed — can accomplish both of these goals, providing a digital treasure trove of previously untapped potential.
 Woven into dark dark are insights that most businesses fail to utilize, but also risks that can drive up storage costs, security vulnerabilities, and compliance issues.

-One of the best steps your organization can take is to utilize a media asset management (MAM) solution, like iconik, which can automate the process of transforming your dark data into usable, searchable assets. iconik integrates within your existing technology ecosystem, automatically analyzes and tags data, and organizes it quickly and effectively.
+One of the best steps your organization can take is to utilize a media asset management (MAM) solution, like Iconik, which can automate the process of transforming your dark data into usable, searchable assets.
+Iconik integrates within your existing technology ecosystem, automatically analyzes and tags data, and organizes it quickly and effectively.

-Want to learn more about how iconik can bring your dark data into the light?
+Want to learn more about how Iconik can bring your dark data into the light?
 Request a personalized demo.